dayanruben/kotlinx.fuzz/README.md

 Here we are going to give you a simple instruction on how to configure and run fuzzer in your project.
 If you want more detailed instructions, check out our [How to get started](docs/How%20to%20get%20started.md) guide.

-1. Add PLAN lab maven repository to your gradle config:
+1. Add PLAN lab maven repository and kotlin repository to your gradle config:

 `settings.gradle.kts`:
 ```kotlin